decisive-wizard/GridHub/README.md

 ## GridHub File Format (`.grid`)

-Each `.shync` file is essentially a zipped folder with the following contents and structure (the below assumed a file called `workbook.grid` which has been renamed `workbook.zip` and unzipped and then held temporary as a hidden folder in the file system called `.workbook`):
+Each `.grid` file is essentially a zipped folder with the following contents and structure (the below assumed a file called `workbook.grid` which has been renamed `workbook.zip` and unzipped and then held temporary as a hidden folder in the file system called `.workbook`):

 ```
 ├── .workbook/
 │   ├── csv/
-|   │   ├── sheet1/
+|   │   ├── 1/               # folder for data in sheet
 |   │   │   ├── formulas.csv # stores all formulas
 │   |   │   ├── values.csv   # stores all values (but not calculated values of formulas)
 │   |   │   ├── styles.json  # stores the styling of each cell as an object in an array
-|   │   ├── sheet2/
+|   │   ├── 2/
 |   |   |   ├── ...
-│   │   ├── config.json      # holds the name of sheets, i.e. maps "Income Statement" to "sheet1"
+│   │   ├── config.json      # holds the name of sheets, i.e. maps "Income Statement" to "1"
 │   ├── .git/                # git version control history
 ```